dmikushin/acpi_call/README.md

     # turn it back on
     echo '\_SB.PCI0.PEG1.GFX0.DON' > /proc/acpi/call

 These work on my ASUS K52J notebook, but may not work for you.
-For a list of methods to try, see http://linux-hybrid-graphics.blogspot.com/ or try running the provided script `examples/turn_off_gpu.sh`
+See a [list of methods to try](http://linux-hybrid-graphics.blogspot.com/) or try running the provided script `examples/turn_off_gpu.sh`.

 It SHOULD be ok to test all of the methods, until you see a drop in battery drain rate (`grep rate /proc/acpi/battery/BAT0/state`), however it comes